 LEARNING AT SCHOOL

-The NZ Curriculum covers eight learning areas:
+Currently the NZ Curriculum covers eight learning areas:

-English | Mathematics and Statistics | the Arts | Learning Languages | Health and Physical Education | Science | Social Sciences | Technology
+English | Mathematics and Statistics | the Arts | Learning Languages | Health and Physical Education | Science | Social Sciences - this includes NZ Histories | Technology

-Read more about the NZ Curriculum.
+Read more about the Refreshed NZ Curriculum here.

-Our local context provides us with opportunities to make learning real and meaningful by connecting it to experiences that are within the experiences of our learners.
+Currently, our local context provides us with opportunities to make learning real and meaningful by connecting it to experiences that are within the experiences of our learners and to utilise these experiences to cover all of the learning areas within Te Mātahaio / NZ curriculum.
 These experiences are based on their world which is situated in the Rodney District within Auckland City, and connected to mana whenua - Ngāti Manuhiri, then radiates beyond this to our country, Aotearoa | New Zealand, and into our global community.

 Using the Rodney District and Ngāti Manuhiri as a starting point means including local resources and resource personnel to anchor new learning.

-Concern about the state of their local playground led to a collaborative planning project to upgrade the playground on Shoesmith Reserve.
+• Concern about the state of their local playground led to a collaborative planning project to upgrade the playground on Shoesmith Reserve.

 The perspective of our student users was embraced by the Council planning team and the development, currently in progress, incorporated a range of their ideas.